 II.
-Funding Agreements Between Self-Governance Tribes and non-BIA Bureaus of the Department of the Interior for Fiscal Year 2021
+Funding Agreements between Self-Governance Tribes and non-BIA Bureaus of the Department of the Interior for Fiscal Year 2022.

-- A. Bureau of Land Management (2) Council of Athabascan Tribal Governments - Duckwater Shoshone Tribe of the Duckwater Reservation - B. Bureau of Reclamation (4) Gila River Indian Community of the Gila River Indian Reservation Hoopa Valley Tribe Karuk Tribe - Karuk Tribe - Yurok Tribe of the Yurok Reservation C. Office of Natural Resources Revenue - (none) - D. National Park Service (3) Grand Portage Band of Lake Superior Chippewa Indians - Sitka Tribe of Alaska - Yurok Tribe of the Yurok Reservation
+A. Bureau of Land Management (2)

+Council of Athabascan Tribal Governments

+Duckwater Shoshone Tribe of the Duckwater Reservation

+B. Bureau of Reclamation (4)

+Gila River Indian Community of the Gila River Indian Reservation

+Hoopa Valley Tribe

+Karuk Tribe

+Yurok Tribe of the Yurok Reservation

+- C. Office of Natural Resources Revenue (none) - D. National Park Service (4)

+Grand Portage Band of Lake Superior Chippewa Indians

+River Raisin National Battlefield Park

+Valles Caldera National Preserve

+Yurok Tribe of the Yurok Reservation

-- E. Fish and Wildlife Service (1) Council of Athabascan Tribal Governments
+E. Fish and Wildlife Service (1)

+Council of Athabascan Tribal Governments

-- F. U.S. Geological Survey (none) G. Bureau of Trust Funds
+- F. U.S. Geological Survey (none) - G. Office of the Special Trustee for American Indians (1)

-- Administration (1)

-- Confederated Salish and Kootenai Tribes of the Flathead Reservation
+Confederated Salish and Kootenai Tribes of the Flathead Reservation

 - H. Appraisal and Valuation Services Office (30)

 - 1. The Quapaw Tribe of Indians

 - 2. Morongo Band of Mission Indians

 - 3. Muckleshoot Indian Tribe

 - 4. Pueblo of Taos

 - 5. Confederated Tribes of the Umatilla Indian Reservation

 - 6. Association of Village Council Presidents

 - 7. Kawerak, Inc.

 - 8. Native Village of Tanana

 - 9. Tanana Chiefs Conference [includes Gwichyaa Gwich'in (aka Fort Yukon)]

 - 10. Council of Tlingit and Haida Indian Tribes

 - 11. Cherokee Nation

 - 12. The Choctaw Nation of Oklahoma

 - 13. Eastern Shawnee Tribe of Oklahoma

 - 14. The Muscogee (Creek) Nation

 - 15. Wyandotte Nation

 - 16. Oneida Nation

 - 17. Confederated Salish and Kootenai Tribes of the Flathead Reservation

 - 18. Lummi Tribe of the Lummi Reservation

 - 19. Port Gamble S'Klallam Tribes

 - 20. Confederated Tribes of Siletz Indians of Oregon

 - 21. Hoopa Valley Tribe

 - 22. Redding Rancheria

 - 23. Chippewa Cree Indians of the Rocky Boy's Reservation

 - 24. Absentee-Shawnee Tribe of Indians of Oklahoma

 - 25. Citizen Potawatomi Nation, Oklahoma

 - 26. Kaw Nation, Oklahoma

-- 27. Sac and Fox Nation, Oklahoma28.
-Salt River Pima Maricopa Indian Community of the Salt River Reservation
+- 27. Sac and Fox Nation, Oklahoma

+- 28. Salt River Pima Maricopa Indian Community of the Salt River Reservation

-- 29. Shoshone-Paiute Tribes of the Duck Valley Reservation Nevada30.
-Osage Nation
+- 29. Shoshone-Paiute Tribes of the Duck Valley Reservation Nevada

+- 30. Osage Nation

 III.
-Eligible Programs of the Department of the Interior Non-BIA Bureaus
+Eligible Programs of the Department of the Interior non-BIA Bureaus.

-Below is a listing by bureau of the types of non-BIA programs, or portions thereof, that may be eligible for selfgovernance funding agreements because they are either "otherwise available to Indians" under Title I of the Act and not precluded by any other law, or may have "special geographic, historical, or cultural significance" to a participating Tribe.
+Below is a listing by bureau of the types of non-BIA programs, or portions thereof, that may be eligible for self-governance funding agreements because they are either "otherwise available to Indians" under Title I of the Act and not precluded by any other law, or may have "special geographic, historical, or cultural significance" to a participating Tribe.
 The list represents the most current information on programs potentially available to Tribes under a self-governance funding agreement.

-The Department will also consider for inclusion in funding agreements other programs or activities not listed below, but which, upon request of a selfgovernance Tribe, the Department determines to be eligible under either sections 403(b)(2) or 403(c) of the Act.
+The Department will also consider for inclusion in funding agreements other programs or activities not listed below, but which, upon request of a self-governance Tribe, the Department determines to be eligible under either sections 403(b)(2) or 403(c) of the Act.
 Tribes with an interest in such potential agreements are encouraged to begin discussions with the appropriate non-BIA bureau.